 - Allergies, sinus problems, acid reflux and stress can make asthma symptoms worse.
 Rush has a center where doctors work with children and adults to deal with all of these related problems at the same time.

-- At the Rush Comprehensive Allergy, Asthma and Sinus Center, a nurse coordinator can work with you to create a plan for the school nurse or teachers to follow when your child has asthma symptoms.
+- A nurse coordinator can work with you to create a plan for the school nurse or teachers to follow when your child has asthma symptoms.

 - Doctors at Rush are also researchers looking for new ways to treat asthma in people unresponsive to standard therapy.
 Through clinical trials, they can offer some patients options that might not be widely available.